AyeCode/userswp/readme.txt

 == Upgrade Notice ==

+= 1.1.0 =
-New settings screen, all addons will need to be updated.
+* New settings screen, all addons will need to be updated - BREAKING CHANGE